menacit/logging_course/21-opensearch_intro.md

 outputs configured, such as:

 - File
-- Syslog
 - Elasticsearch / OpenSearch
-- Logstash
+- Syslog / GELF / Logstash
-- IRC
+- Email / IRC / Slack

 Conditional statements can be used to control which output is used based on